abdusabri/fend-feed-reader-testing-project/README.md

 - [CDN](http://cdn.jsdelivr.net/handlebarsjs/2.0.0/handlebars.min.js) version of handlebars (version 2.0.0) is used for the templates

-- [Jasmine](https://jasmine.github.io/) is the framework used for testing the functionality of the app.
+- [Jasmine](https://jasmine.github.io/) is the framework used for testing the functionality of the app

 - Standalone version 3.2.1 of Jasmine is used, which is located in the (`jasmine/lib`) folder

 - The testing specs are in the `feedreader.js` file, under (`jasmine/spec`) folder

-- The app doesn't use server-side code.
+- The app doesn't use server-side code

 - To run the application locally, clone the repo, or download a zipped version, then unzip it, and open the `index.html` file